Weather & Aviation Glossary

 Runs 4 times daily, providing forecasts out to 16 days.
 The backbone of most weather predictions.
 Good for big-picture trends but coarser resolution (~13 km).

-GO Score
+WX Score

 Calculated based on weather conditions relative to your personal minimums and aircraft capabilities.
 Higher is better.